ABRNAFZIM/AI-Hint-layer-/Architecture.md

 principles underpinning the design.

 ---
+# Hint Layer Architecture

+## 1. Introduction
+The Hint Layer is a modular AI-assisted scaffolding engine designed to support students learning to code.
+It provides structured, progressive hints without revealing full solutions, ensuring academic integrity and promoting deep learning.

+This document describes the system architecture, data flow, and pedagogical principles underpinning the design.

+---

 ## 2. High-Level Architecture

-The Hint Layer is designed as a modular pipeline that processes student code, detects misconceptions, constructs context-aware prompts, and generates progressive hints through a Large Language Model (LLM).
-Each component has a clear responsibility, ensuring transparency, academic integrity, and pedagogically aligned support.
+The Hint Layer processes student code, detects misconceptions, constructs context-aware prompts, and generates progressive hints through a Large Language Model (LLM).
+A parallel **Frustration Detection Layer** monitors behavioural signals to determine when a student may need human intervention.

 Student Code
      │
      ▼
-Error Detector ───► Prompt Builder ───► LLM Engine ───► Hint Formatter ───► Editor UI
+Error Detector ───► Prompt Builder ───► LLM Engine ───► Hint Formatter
+     │                                                      │
+     └──────────────► Frustration Detector ◄────────────────┘
+                                │
+                                ▼
+                         Mentor Notification

 At a high level, the system works as follows:

+- At a high level:

-- **Student Code** is captured directly from the editor.
+- **Student Code** is captured from the editor.
-- The **Error Detector** performs static analysis to identify syntax, logic, or conceptual issues.
+- The **Error Detector** performs static analysis.
-- The **Prompt Builder** constructs a structured, context-rich prompt for the LLM, including the task, the student’s code, and the detected error.
+- The **Prompt Builder** constructs a structured prompt.
-- The **LLM Engine** generates a pedagogically aligned hint rather than a full solution.
+- The **LLM Engine** generates a pedagogically aligned hint.
-- The **Hint Formatter** applies progressive scaffolding rules to determine the appropriate hint level.
+- The **Hint Formatter** applies progressive scaffolding rules.
-- The **Editor UI** displays the hint and allows the student to request deeper levels of support.
+- The **Frustration Detector** monitors behavioural indicators.
+- If needed, a **mentor notification** is triggered.

 This architecture ensures that the AI supports learning without replacing the student’s own reasoning process.